-- 1. Detailed pre-route $P&R \rightarrow Step$ by $Step \rightarrow Detailed$ PreRoute - 2.
+- 1. Detailed pre-route $P&R \rightarrow Step\ by\ Step \rightarrow Detailed\ PreRoute$ - 2.
 Global routing $P&R \rightarrow Step$ by $Step \rightarrow Global$ Route - 3.
 Detailed routing $P&R \rightarrow Step$ by $Step \rightarrow Detailed$ Route - 4.
 Finalize routing $P&R \rightarrow Step$ by $Step \rightarrow Finalize$ Route

 It is possible to supply to the router a complete wiring for some nets that the user's wants to be routed according to a specific topology.
-The supplied topology must respect the building rules of the Katabatic database (contacts must be, terminals, turns, h-tee & v-tee only).
+The supplied topology must respect the building rules of the Anabatic database (contacts must be, terminals, turns, h-tee & v-tee only).
 During the first step Detailed Pre-Route the router will solve overlaps between the segments, without making any dogleg.
 If no pre-routed topologies are present, this step may be ommited.
 Any net routed at this step is then fixed and become unmovable for the later stages.

-After the detailed routing step the KITE data-structure is still active (the Hurricane wiring is decorated).
-The finalize step performs the removal of the KITE data-structure, and it is not advisable to save the design before that step.
+After the detailed routing step the Katana data-structure is still active (the Hurricane wiring is decorated).
+The finalize step performs the removal of the Katana data-structure, and it is not advisable to save the design before that step.

-You may visualize the density (saturation) of either KNIK (on edges) or KITE (on GCells) until the routing is finalized.
+You may visualize the density (saturation) of either the edges (global routing) or the GCells (detailed routing) until the routing is finalized.
 Special layers appears to that effect in the The Layers&Go Tab.